-- (1) Where there is reason to suspect that this Act or the regulations are not complied with, an inspector or authorised person may - (a) require the owner, master, or any person on board a commercial vessel to produce any official logbook, ship's logbook, engineroom logbook and other documents relating to any member of the crew of the vessel, in their respective possession or control; - (b) require the master of a commercial vessel to produce a list of all persons on board his ship; - (c) take copies of such logbooks and documents or of any part thereof; - (d) muster the crew of any such ship; and - (e) summon the master to appear and give any explanation concerning such ship or her crew and such logs and documents. - (2) A person who - (a) upon requisition made under subsection (1) refuses or neglects to produce or to permit inspection and copying of any logbook or other document; - (b) impedes any mustering of the crew; - (c) refuses or neglects to give any explanation which he is required to give under subsection (1); or - (d) knowingly misleads or deceives any person authorised by subsection (1) to require an explanation, compensation and costs incidental thereto, recoverable in any court of competent jurisdiction, for any labour undertaken, risk incurred, or loss sustained in consequence of the signal having been regarded as a genuine signal of distress.
+- (1) Where there is reason to suspect that this Act or the regulations are not complied with, an inspector or authorised person may - (a) require the owner, master, or any person on board a commercial vessel to produce any official logbook, ship's logbook, engineroom logbook and other documents relating to any member of the crew of the vessel, in their respective possession or control; - (b) require the master of a commercial vessel to produce a list of all persons on board his ship; - (c) take copies of such logbooks and documents or of any part thereof; - (d) muster the crew of any such ship; and - (e) summon the master to appear and give any explanation concerning such ship or her crew and such logs and documents. - (2) A person who - (a) upon requisition made under subsection (1) refuses or neglects to produce or to permit inspection and copying of any logbook or other document; - (b) impedes any mustering of the crew; - (c) refuses or neglects to give any explanation which he is required to give under subsection (1); or - (d) knowingly misleads or deceives any person authorised by subsection (1) to require an explanation, is guilty of an offence.